Food Labels: Read It Before You Eat It!

 • Read every label every time.

-• Be aware of exceptions to FALCPA, including when eating foods outside of the United States.
+• Be aware of exceptions to FALCPA and FASTER, including when eating foods outside of the United States.

 • Understand that precautionary labeling is voluntary and all PAL statements are equal in their potential risk.